 Historic Kingston building receives temporary reprieve

-KINGSTON — Selectmen voted Monday to delay the demolition of the historic Grace Daley House to give a group of residents time to come up with a plan to save the building.
+Demolition of Kingston's historic Grace Daley House has been delayed to give a group of residents time to come up with a plan to save the building.
+(JASON SCHREIBER PHOTO)

 In a unanimous vote, selectmen agreed to hold off on any demolition work until those interested in preserving the building can present a warrant article to voters in March.